 Five travel documentaries to watch on Netflix/iPlayer

 There are documentaries and TV shows covering just about everything on streaming services like Netflix and iPlayer, whether you want to learn more about the deep waters of the world’s oceans or indulge in some history.
 But one sector that boasts a whole host of excellent viewing material is travel.
-While we’re not currently able to travel the world at this time, now is the perfect time to start planning your next big adventure for 2021.
+While we’re not currently able to travel the world at this time, now is the perfect time to start planning your next big adventure.

 Here, we’ve highlighted some of the top travel shows you can find on Netflix and iPlayer, to help get you started.